-The closing is subject to various conditions including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$2.0 million by December 31, 2021 (the "Qualifying Offering").
-In the event that the closing does not occur by December 31, 2021, either party may terminate the Debt Repayment Agreement and the existing notes with AC Midwest will continue in their current forms.
+The closing is subject to various conditions including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$2.0 million by December 31, 2021, which has been extended to June 30, 2022 (the "Qualifying Offering").
+In the event that the closing does not occur by June 30, 2022, either party may terminate the Debt Repayment Agreement and the existing notes with AC Midwest will continue in their current forms.